kathlandgren/SWAMPE/README.md

 Attribution
 -----------

-A JOSS paper describing this open source release is currently in prep.
+A JOSS paper describing this open source release is currently under review.

 License
 -------